whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-3B.md

 ### Condition

-{{ "On a ship, or in a navigational laboratory, given a voyage of at least 500 NM between the port of departure and the port of arrival, given the appropriate chart catalog." | markdownify }}
+On a ship, or in a navigational laboratory, given a voyage of at least 500 NM between the port of departure and the port of arrival, given the appropriate chart catalog.

 ### Performance requirement